huggingface/evaluation-guidebook/contents/Model as a judge/What about Reward Models.md

 ## Tips and Tricks for using Reward Models for Evaluation

-* A good place to find high performing models is the [RewardBench Leaderboard](https://huggingface.co/spaces/allenai/reward-bench).
+- A good place to find high performing models is the [RewardBench Leaderboard](https://huggingface.co/spaces/allenai/reward-bench).
+- You can look at how reward models have been used in the [Nemotron](https://arxiv.org/abs/2406.11704) paper.
-* For reward models that rate single prompts and completions, you can cache the scores of many reference models and easily see how a new model performs.
+- For reward models that rate single prompts and completions, you can cache the scores of many reference models and easily see how a new model performs.